See a brief description of our classes below!

 Group classes ages five through adult.
 Beginner-level classes are 30-minutes long; Intermediate-level classes are 45-minutes long and meet weekly.
 Baton twirling is an excellent way of developing hand-eye coordination, rhythm, timing, poise and gracefulness, endurance, self-discipline, and overall total body coordination.
 Classes involve all aspects of baton twirling from fundamental tricks to advanced competitive combinations.
 Dance and tumbling skills are incorporated in these classes and students will learn a combination of dance-twirl movements and choreography.
 Experienced twirlers have the opportunity to join competitive teams beginning as early as age six.

 Ages 2 ½ through 5.
 Students will learn the fundamentals of baton twirling, dance/creative movement, and tumbling.
 The 30-minute class is geared toward keeping the students interested and "active" while learning.
-This class helps to promote memory and learning as well.
-It also gives the student and parent an idea as to which areas of study the child prefers.
+This class helps to promote memory, hand-eye coordination, balance, rhythm, and body control.
+The "combo" class helps to give the student and parent an idea of which areas of study the child prefers.

 Younger Corps groups are divided into three levels based on age and twirling/dance ability:

 Micro Minnie Corps - ages 6-8-years.
 Compete at the State and Regional level.